JohannBouwer/OptiStock/notes/state_space_models.md

 ## Priors and Parameters

-The model doesn't learn fixed coefficients — it learns distributions over how the states are initialised and how much they vary.
+As The model is bayesian it doesn't learn fixed coefficients but rather distributions over how the states are initialised and how much they vary.
 The key parameters are:

 - `initial_*` — where does each state start? (mean of the prior at $t=0$)
 - `sigma_*` — how much does each state drift per time step?
 The most important design choice.